acutesoftware/virtual-AI-simulator/doc/vais_design.rst

 Structures (buildings)
 ------------------------------
-You can build on any thing
+You can build on any thing, though some surfaces have additional costs (rock/swamp)

 Building types include